link1905/system-design-101/content/docs/data-persistence/event-streaming-platform.md

 ### Consumer Group

-A topic can be large with a lot of partitions, letting a single consumer handle it is not a efficient solution.
+A topic may have multiple partitions, making it inefficient for a single consumer to handle alone.
-Instead, we can build a consumer as a group, different workers can read different partitions concurrently.
+Instead, a **consumer group** allows multiple consumers to read different partitions in parallel.

-Consumers within a group use the same name to commit offset to make sure the group can't read an event twice.
+All consumers in a group share the same name and commit offset collectively, ensuring each event is processed only once by the group.

-For example, `Group 1` consumes `Topic 1`.
+For example, in `Group 1` each consumer handles a separate partition from `Topic 1`.
-Each consumer member tries to read a partition
+In `Group 2` there is only one consumer, so it handles all partitions of the topic.

 ```d2
 grid-rows: 2